jlchn/jlchn.github.io/docs/Kafka/topic-management.md

 after stopping one broker, we see the `ISR` has less broker Ids than `Replicas`.

-Kafka doesn't help us re-arrange the lost replica to other brokers even though there are enough spaces, why? #todo
+Kafka doesn't help us re-assign the lost replica to other brokers even though there are enough spaces, check [here](./partition-management.md) to see how to do it.

 ## describe unavailable partitions